 The Department of Mechanical Engineering offers distinct undergraduate and graduate degrees and research programs in mechanical engineering.
-It also is the administrative home of the undergraduate Certificates in Wind Energy and Naval Hydrodynamics.
+It also is the administrative home of the undergraduate Certificate in Naval Science and Technology.

 Mechanical engineering is broadly concerned with energy, manufacturing, and design of machines.
 Mechanical engineers conceive, plan, design, and direct the manufacture, distribution, and operation of a wide variety of devices, machines, and systems—including complex human-machine systems—for energy conversion, biofuel production, environmental control, materials processing, transportation, materials handling, and other purposes.
 Major subspecialties of mechanical engineering include thermal-fluids engineering and mechanical systems engineering.